 The St. Louis Children’s Choirs trains interested young singers within six progressive ensembles, offering a challenging and age-appropriate choral experience.
-Choirs rehearse once a week from late August through May.
+The majority of our choirs rehearse once a week from late August through May, with Concert Choir rehearsing twice a week.
 Beginning Music Makers rehearse for 45 minutes, intermediate levels for 90 minutes, and advanced choirs for two hours.
-Concert Choir rehearses twice a week.
 Ensembles meet in small sections at different locations and times in West County and University City.

 Music Makers are usually 6 years old and in the first or second grades.
 Melody, rhythm, and musical form through singing games and choral music are introduced.